Outnumbered (American TV program)

 Outnumbered (sometimes stylized as Out#) is an American daytime news and talk show that airs weekdays on Fox News at 12 p.m.
 ET.
-The program features hosts Harris Faulkner, Emily Compagno, and Kayleigh McEnany, along with two daily guest panelists (one female and one male - who is hence "outnumbered"), where they discuss the news and issues of the day.
+The program features hosts Harris Faulkner and Kayleigh McEnany, along with two daily guest panelists (one female and one male - who is hence "outnumbered"), where they discuss the news and issues of the day.
 The program is occasionally partially pre-empted due to breaking news coverage.